-Beginning at a point in the west line of the Town of Cheektowaga at its intersection with a projection to the west of the rear line of lots on the south side of Southgate Road; thence easterly along the south lot lines to a projection to the north in a straight line of the centerline of that part of the westerly part of Kenville Road which runs north and south; thence southerly and easterly along the centerline of Kenville Road and Kenville Road extended easterly in a straight line to the centerline of Harlem Road; thence along the centerline of Harlem Road to the centerline of Homesgarth Avenue; thence east along the centerline of Roycroft Boulevard; thence southerly along the centerline of Seton Road; thence east along the centerline of Seton Road to the centerline of Woodbridge Avenue; thence north along the centerline of Woodbridge Avenue to the centerline of Huth-Road; thence east along the centerline of Homesgarth Road to the centerline of Seton Road; thence north along the centerline of Woodbridge Avenue to the centerline of Huth-Road; thence east along the centerline of Huth-Road to the centerline of Huth-Road; thence east along the centerline of Huth-Road to the centerline of Huth-Road; thence east along the centerline of Huth-Road to the centerline of the New York State Thruway.
+Beginning at a point in the west line of the Town of Cheektowaga at its intersection with a projection to the west of the rear line of lots on the south side of Southgate Road; thence easterly along the south lot lines to a projection to the north in a straight line of the centerline of that part of the westerly part of Kenville Road which runs north and south; thence southerly and easterly along the centerline of Kenville Road and Kenville Road extended easterly in a straight line to the centerline of Harlem Road; thence along the centerline of Harlem Road to the centerline of Homesgarth Avenue; thence east along the centerline of Roycroft Boulevard; thence southerly along the centerline of Roycroft Boulevard; thence east along the centerline of Seton Road to the centerline of Woodbridge Avenue; thence north along the centerline of Woodbridge Avenue to the centerline of Huth Road; thence east along the centerline of the centerline of Huth Road; thence east along the centerline of the centerline of Huth Road; thence east along the centerline of the centerline of Huth Road; thence east along the centerline of the centerline of Huth Road; thence east along the centerline of the centerline of Huth Road; thence east along the centerline of the centerline of Huth Road; thence east along the centerline of the centerline of Huth Road; thence east along the centerline of the centerline of Huth Road; thence east along the centerline of the New York State Thruway.

-The common boundary of Legislative District 4 and Legislative District 8 is described as follows:

-Beginning at the northeast corner of that part of the Village of Depew which lies within the Town of Cheektowaga in the center of Transit Road; thence westerly along the north line of the Village of Depew just northwest of Patsy Lane; thence southerly parallel with Patsy Lane to the centerline of Rehm Road; thence westerly along the centerline of Rehm Road to a northwest corner of the Village of Depew; thence southerly along a west line of the Village of Depew to a north line of the Village of Depew; thence westerly along a north line of the Village of Depew to its intersection with a

-LL Intro.
-16-1 9/29/2016 Page 11 of 45 north south branch of lands formerly belonging to the New York Central Railroad Company; thence northerly and westerly along the centerline of the railway lands to a projection to the north in a straight line of the rear line of lots on the east side of Satinwood Drive; thence northerly along the rear lines projected to the north to the centerline of Genesee Street; thence westerly along the centerline of Genesee Street to its intersection with the centerline of the Kensington Expressway; thence westerly along the Kensington Expressway to its intersection with the centerline of Union Road; thence northerly along the centerline of lots fronting on the south side of Clearvale Drive; thence westerly along the rear line of lots fronting on the south side of Clearvale Drive; thence westerly along the rear line, as extended, to the centerline of Beach Road; thence northerly along the centerline of Beach Road to its extension to the east of a line drawn along the rear line of lots on the south side of Hemenway Road; thence westerly along the rear line extended in a straight line to the west to the centerline of the New York State Thruway; thence northerly along the centerline of the Thruway to its intersection with the centerline of Huth Road extended to the west.
+The common boundary of Legislative District 4 and Legislative District 8 is described as follows: Beginning at the northeast corner of that part of the Village of Depew which lies within the Town of Cheektowaga in the center of Transit Road; thence westerly along the north line of the Village of Depew to an angle point in the north line of the Village of Depew just northwest of Patsy Lane; thence southerly parallel with Patsy Lane to the centerline of Rehm Road; thence westerly along the centerline of Rehm Road to a northwest corner of the Village of Depew; thence southerly along a west line of the Village of Depew to a north line of the Village of Depew; thence westerly along a north line of the Village of Depew to its intersection with a north south branch of lands formerly belonging to the New York Central Railroad Company; thence northerly and westerly along the centerline of the railway lands to a projection to the north in a straight line of the rear line of lots on the east side of Satinwood Drive; thence northerly along the rear lines projected to the north to the centerline of Genesee Street; thence westerly along the centerline of Genesee Street to its intersection with the centerline of the Kensington Expressway; thence westerly along the Kensington Expressway to its intersection with the centerline of Union Road; thence northerly along the centerline of the rear line of Union Road to its intersection with an extension to the east in a straight line of the rear line of lots fronting on the south side of Clearvale Drive; thence westerly along the rear line, as extended, to the centerline of Beach Road; thence northerly along the centerline of Beach Road; thence northerly along the centerline of Hemenway Road; thence westerly along the rear line extended in a straight line to the west to the centerline of the New York State Thruway; thence northerly along the centerline of the Newst.